ujjwal-basnet/battel_tested_Scalable_Secure_Production_ready_multiagent_codes/readme.md

 its good practice to seperate prompts from code because

-oftern some  application use same prompts and writing same prompt in zu.py and du.py does sound good also helps on to  test code using different prompts
+oftern some  application use same prompts and writing same 10 sentence long prompts  does not sound

+and versioing prompts  also helps on to  test code using different prompts

 ## PII